IBM-Cloud/docs/admin/index.md

 ### Pending system updates

 In the Updates section, you can see the number of pending update notifications that require action on your part.
-There are two types of maintenance updates that you might see:
+There are two types that you might see:

 <dl>
 <dt>Non-disruptive updates</dt>